vindarel/bookshops/README.md

 - for Germany: *the site went down !* This is the danger of webscraping.

 we get: the title and authors, the price, the publisher(s), the cover, etc

+## Import data from an ods or csv file

+If your file has an 'isbn' and a 'quantity' column, it's easy, we will find all the book information.

+If it has the title and the publisher, it's doable but error prone.
+We can still do it, but you shall do an inventory of your stock afterwards.

+See the ``odsimport`` module.
+It gives back a json.
+It's your responsibility to add what you want in your database (this is done in Abelujo).

+Usable, but work in progress.

 ## Why not Amazon ?